-Have you ever wondered why you have to manually select cold vs. warm water every time you wash your clothes?
+Have you ever wondered why you have to manually select defaults?
+Like, cold vs. warm water every time you wash your clothes?
 Cold water is way more cost and energy efficient.
 Many detergents are formulated for cold water.
 It is truly one of my pet peeves with the manufacturer of my washing machine.
 They didn’t default to making efficiency the easiest choice.
 Can you imagine the collective financial and environmental impact of just that one simple, cheap change?

 In behavior change, defaults are incredibly powerful.
 Research has shown they are twice as effective as other behavior change interventions.
 For example, when Disney changed the default option in kids meals from fries to fruit and veggies and soda to juice, overall calories consumed dropped 21%, fat by 44% and sodium by 43%.
 You could still get fries and soda if you wanted to.
 People just didn’t bother as much.